-In 2022, the Company entered into a 10 years master services agreement ("MSA") with a certain school district for FaaS to electrify their school bus fleet.
+In 2022, the Company entered into a 10 year master services agreement ("MSA") with a certain school district for FaaS to electrify their school bus fleet.
 A statement of work ("SOW") for engineering, procurement and construction ("EPC") was also executed in conjunction with the MSA.
 As part of this SOW, the Company will provide electric vehicle supply equipment ("EVSE") and related warranties, infrastructure engineering and construction, installation of EVSE, and subscription services to Nuvve's V2G GIVe platform.
 The MSA has both lease and non-lease components.
 The lease component is the EVSE and non-lease components are the EPCs.
-The Company accounted for the lease components as a sale-type lease with the investment in lease of \$97,054 at December 31, 2022.
+The Company accounted for the lease components as a sale-type lease with the investment in lease of \$112,255 and \$97,054 at December 31, 2023 and 2022, respectively.